jorenvo/archie/README.txt

 - how could we handle characters consisting of >1 utf-8 codepoint?
 Normalization doesn't guarantee every character will be 1 utf-8 codepoint.
 Neither golang's range or python3 does this by default.
 Example: "\u0065\u0301"
+- have something that says, you read x words in y minutes